Geoffrey Beck (cricketer)

 Geoffrey Edward Beck (16 June 1918 – 5 March 2019) was an English first-class cricketer and Congregational minister.

 Education

 Geoffrey Beck attended Whitgift School from 1928 to 1934, and later studied theology at Mansfield College, Oxford, from 1942 to 1946.

 Cricket

-A middle-order batsman, he represented Oxford University at cricket, playing in the University Match in 1943 (when he top-scored) and 1945, both of which were one-day matches.
+A middle-order batsman, Beck represented Oxford University at cricket, playing in the University Match in 1943 (when he top-scored) and 1945, both of which were one-day matches.
 When first-class cricket resumed after World War II he played three matches for Oxford, with a highest score of 50 against Surrey in his first match.
 He later played two matches for Oxfordshire in the Minor Counties Championship in 1951.

 Marriage and ministry

 Beck married Joy Crookshank, a Cambridge graduate and fellow member of the Student Christian Movement, in 1946.
 He also began his career as a Congregational minister in 1946.
 He served as the minister at Eccleston, St Helens, from 1946 to 1950, at Summertown, Oxford, from 1950 to 1965, as Warden of the Chapel of Unity at Coventry Cathedral from 1965 to 1971, and as minister at the Central Free Church, Brighton, from 1971 to 1984.